Pacing

 {% embed url="<https://youtu.be/pFHLZYkPTmI>" %}

-Define a monthly target budget to track pacing at the **account** or **campaign level** ([budget groups](/tools/budget/budget-groups.md)).
+Define a monthly target budget to track pacing at the **account, campaign or group level** ([budget groups](/tools/budget/budget-groups.md)).
 This doesn't allow Adalysis to make any changes to your budget unless you enable [Auto manage](/tools/budget/auto-manage.md).

 You can view your pacing data at several levels: